greg234234/magento2-developer-docs/content/service-impl.md

 parameter, which is the product ID, and retrieves product data in an array defined by the response schema.

 The `@Consumes` annotation names the schema for the request, and `@Produces` annotation names the schema for the response defined in the IDL.

-`@Version` refers to the version of the service, not the individual call.
+(By the way, `@Version` refers to the version of the service, not the individual call.)

 The business logic for the service method is implemented using models and resource models.

-Once the service has been implemented as a php class, we can make the public methods of the service available by declaring the service-calls in [service-calls.xml][5].
-Such a declaration will make the service calls available to the presentation tier components.
+Once you have implemented the service as a PHP class, you make the public methods of the service available to the presentation tier components by declaring the service-calls in [service-calls.xml][5].

 [5]: <https://github.com/magento/magento2/blob/master/app/code/Mage/Catalog/etc/service-calls.xml>